aekh/CP2020-Models/README.md

 # How to use the models?

 These models are "update-models", meaning that they require as input: previously known (sol_) and newly added (new_) data, as well as previous decisions (sol_) of previously known decision variables.
-The idea is to create an dynamic problem simulator (or from real observations) that iteratively calls an update-model to get the updated decisions.
+The idea is to create a (separate from this) dynamic problem simulator (or from real observations) that iteratively calls an update-model to get the updated decisions.